CLOSE SEARCH

 • actions or inactions of majority shareholders are unfair; and

-The requirement to prove prejudice often creates difficulties in the common situation where minority shareholders are deliberately kept in the dark about how the company is being run and its finances.
+The requirement to prove actual prejudice often creates difficulties in the common situation where minority shareholders are deliberately kept in the dark about how the company is being run and its finances.
 It is easier to prove prejudice where, for example, business is being diverted to other businesses owned or controlled by shareholders or where a dividend policy favours the majority shareholders only, often combined with overly generous bonuses for directors.

 Potential remedies